Vyral/base-template/_posts/2019-10-29-how-brittany-guiles-life--career-changed-after-joining-our-team.md

 {% include youtube.html %}

-For today’s agent spotlight, we’re featuring Brittany Guiles, who’ll tell us a little bit about her life and career before and after joining our tea.
+<p style="text-align: center;"><em>For today’s agent spotlight, we’re featuring Brittany Guiles, who’ll tell us a little bit about her life and career before and after joining our tea.</em></p>

 Today I have another agent spotlight to share with you.
 This time, we’re featuring Brittany Guiles.
 Brittany joined our team about a year ago, and since then, her life and career have changed dramatically for the better.&nbsp;